Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Evaluation

 \subsection{Optimizing Closed-Form Functions}

 We first evaluate the practical application of multi-tangent forward gradients by minimizing three classical, multidimensional, differentiable closed-form functions with gradient descent.
-While the strictly convex \emph{Sphere} function is straightforward to optimize, the \emph{Rosenbrock}~\citep{rosenbrockAutomaticMethodFinding1960} and \emph{Styblinski-Tang} functions~\citep{styblinskiExperimentsNonconvexOptimization1990} pose harder problems, with a long, narrow, flat valley around the global minimum and many local minima, respectively.
+While the strictly convex \emph{Sphere} function is straightforward to optimize, the \emph{Rosenbrock}~\cite{rosenbrockAutomaticMethodFinding1960} and \emph{Styblinski-Tang} functions~\cite{styblinskiExperimentsNonconvexOptimization1990} pose harder problems, with a long, narrow, flat valley around the global minimum and many local minima, respectively.
+We start at the initial values $x_\text{SP}^0=(-1, \dots, -1)^\top$, $x_\text{RB}^0=(-1, 0, \dots, 0)^\top$, and $x_\text{ST}^0=(0, \dots, 0)^\top$ correspondingly and perform up to \num{1000} update steps for \emph{Sphere} and \emph{Styblinski-Tang} and \num{25000} for \emph{Rosenbrock}, with early stopping after \num{50} steps without improvement.

 We evaluate the best value reached using different gradient approximations for increasing dimensions $n$, giving the mean over five random seeds in \Cref{fig:eval_math_optimization}.
 First, we observe that the single-tangent baseline $g_v$ struggles to optimize even trivial functions like the \emph{Sphere} for high-dimensional inputs.
 Adding more tangents consistently improves the optimization result, effectively extending the range at which the forward gradient achieves performance comparable to the true gradient $\nabla f$.
 The only exception is \emph{Rosenbrock}, where we find that for small $n$ and $k$, adding more tangents can actually decrease performance, especially for $\fgmean$.
 Due to the complexity of optimizing \emph{Rosenbrock}, where a few missteps can quickly lead to divergence, and the learning rate increasing with $k$, $\fgmean$ can be more sensitive to the random seed.